zrmacc/AURMC/README.md

 - `status`, coded 0 for censoring, 1 for a measurement, and 2 for a terminal event (e.g. death).
 - `value`, the value of the measurement at the observation time.
+  - The value may be continuous (as in this example) or binary.

 Note that: